VenturaNotes/Knowledge/- Topics/function (python).md

 #question What is the difference between keyword arguments and argument?
 #question Why does `lname` work in this case?

+## Source [^2]
+- The location of a function is outside a class where the first parameter is not `self` and an example is `def greet(name):`
+	- #question Is this true that the difference between methods and functions in python is whether or not they're inside a class?
 ## References

 [^1]: https://www.w3schools.com/python/exercise.asp?filename=exercise_functions1
+[^2]: ChatGPT